Tayjsl97/Tayjsl97.github.io/index.md

 Here is **Shulei Ji (Shirly, 吉姝蕾)**.

+I am a postdoctoral fellow at the Innovation Center of Yangtze River Delta and College of Computer Science and Technology, Zhejiang University, advised by [Prof. Kejun Zhang](https://person.zju.edu.cn/zhangkejun) and [Prof. Shouqian Sun](https://person.zju.edu.cn/0091226).

-I am a PhD student majoring in **CS** at Xi'an Jiaotong University, advised by [Prof. Xinyu Yang](https://gr.xjtu.edu.cn/en/web/xyyang/).
+I was a PhD student majoring in **CS** at Xi'an Jiaotong University, advised by [Prof. Xinyu Yang](https://gr.xjtu.edu.cn/en/web/xyyang/).

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *taylorji[at]stu[dot]xjtu[dot]edu[dot]cn*